-We explained what animation is, and what guidelines you need to follow before you add an animation to a slide object in PowerPoint.
-You can add animation to any slide object in PowerPoint -- including text, charts, shapes, pictures, clip art, etc.
+In our previous tutorials, we explored what animation is, and and what guidelines you need to follow before you add an animation to a slide object.
+You can animate any slide object in PowerPoint.
+These include text, charts, shapes, pictures, clip art, etc.

 Figure 1: Animations tab